Romandre/ObstacleAssault_UE5/README.md

 ## Game details:

-In this game a player have to pass the obstacle course with different challenging obstacles which may push player off the ground into the abyss.
+In this game a player has to pass the obstacle track with different challenging obstacles that may push player off the ground into the abyss.

-The level is small, but holds many moving and rotating objects interfering a player to pass through to the end of the track.
+The level is small but holds many moving and rotating objects interfering a player to pass through to the end of the track.

 <img src="https://github.com/Romandre/ObstacleAssault_UE5/blob/943d2666556eabe8cc35641a0ee937dbe977e674/Images/FirstObstaclesCourse.gif" width="800" />

 <img src="https://github.com/Romandre/ObstacleAssault_UE5/blob/943d2666556eabe8cc35641a0ee937dbe977e674/Images/LastObstaclesCourse.gif" width="800" />
 <br />

-## What I learned during game development process:
+## What I've learned during the game development process:

 - Camera actor modifying and field of view settings
 - Manipulating actors behaviour at the game runtime such as moving and rotating
 - Character customisation
 - Tick function and DeltaTime variable
-- UPROPERTY variable, structs and functions calling in C++
+- UPROPERTY variable, Structs and functions calling in C++
 - Scope resolution operator
 - Unreal game mode settings
 <br />